 Every institution of higher learning in the United States undergoes periodic reviews to maintain accreditation and to ensure the quality of the institution.
 The accrediting body for Illinois Wesleyan University is the Higher Learning Commission of the North Central Association (HLC-NCA).

 IWU was last reviewed by the Higher Learning Commission (HLC) in October 2012 using the Program to Evaluate and Advance Quality (PEAQ) process.
 As part of that review, IWU’s Self-Study Steering Committee prepared a report which addressed the five criteria for maintaining accreditation using data gathered from students, faculty, staff, alumni, and trustees, as well as the community at large, followed by a campus visit by the review team.
-In January 2013, the Higher Learning Commission voted to continue IWU's accreditation with the next reaffirmation of accreditation to be set in 2022-2023.
+In January 2013, the Higher Learning Commission voted to continue IWU's accreditation.

-In February 2012, the Higher Learning Commission adopted new Criteria for Accreditation which are effective for all institutions as of January 1, 2013.
+In February 2012, the Higher Learning Commission adopted new Criteria for Accreditation which were effective for all institutions as of January 1, 2013.
 In September 2012, the HLC discontinued the PEAQ process.
-For our next reaccreditation cycle, Illinois Wesleyan will follow the processes outlined in the Standard Pathway model.